 The exchange offices and exchanging the money in hotels

 You will find exchange offices from the biggest cities in Egypt.
 Also, hotel receptions may change the Egyptian currency.
 Exchanging the money in the hotels may be expensive, so it’s better to do in exchange offices, banks or ATMs.
 Don’t forget to take your passport with you.

-After you have exchanged Egyptian currency you probably have lots of big notes.
-Try to save small notes for taxis, tips and everything.
-Whenever there is a change pay with a big note, for example, in the supermarkets or other big shops.
+After you have exchanged Egyptian currency you probably have lots of big banknotes.
+Try to save small banknotes for taxis, tips and everything.
+Whenever there is a change pay with a big banknote, for example, in the supermarkets or other big shops use them.

 When dealing with Egyptian pounds, you will notice fast that banknotes are very dirty.
 You probably want to use hand sanitizer after handling the Egyptian pounds.
 Seriously some of the notes are very dirty.

 Take some time and check the money carefully before paying and when receiving the change.
 To make shopping easier, download a currency converter app to your smartphone or use an old school calculator to convert the currency.
 I’m sure you are more than familiar with Egyptian currency after a few days in Egypt!